Connect with us

 While this model frees the government of the burden of raising funds for a project, it has unclear financial returns.

 For example, an investor who builds a toll road may record fewer users than expected.
-If the investor agreed to pay a fee no matter the demand, that partner bears a huge financial risk.
+If the investor agrees to pay a fee no matter the demand, that partner bears a huge financial risk.

 Out of these fears, Chinese multinationals are beginning to warm up to other sectors of the Kenyan economy among them manufacturing and ICT, which have clear financial returns.